 Tailor your resumes and cover letters.
 Check out the Career Centre’s Resume and Cover Letter Resources.

-Don’t wait until the posted deadline to apply (many employers review applications as soon as they are submitted.
+Don’t wait until the posted deadline to apply, since many employers review applications as soon as they are submitted.

 Need More Help?